The Whys and Wherefores of Automating Privileged Tasks

 Whether your tasks ‘need to get done regularly’ or they’re something you ‘assign a piece of work to,’ it’s in your best interest to introduce automation controls.
 The example above shows how easily this can be done.
 Organizations today mostly exist in a ‘do more with less environment’ so it’s a best practice to automate simple privileged tasks to keep a high level of security and enable IT operations teams to focus on workloads that deliver more value to the organization.

-Learn more about privileged task automation and management by attending our webinar, “Curse of the Typo!
+Learn more about privileged task automation and management by watching our on-demand webinar, “Curse of the Typo!
 Automate Repeated Tasks to Improve Efficiency and Reduce Risk Around User Mistakes.”
-Register and select a session in your closest time zone: Americas on September 19 at 2:00 pm EST or EMEA September 14 or September 21 at 10:00 am BST.
+You can review the on-demand version of the webcast at any time.